New students may begin lessons any time during a given semester. Due to student demand, teacher request is on a first-come, first-served basis.

 Lesson location should be confirmed with the student's private instructor.
 Get directions.

-Fall and spring lessons include 28 lessons for the entire 2013–14 school year.
+Full Year registration includes 28 lessons during the Fall and Spring semesters.
 Fall-only tuition includes 13 lessons during a 15-week term.
 Spring-only tuition includes 15 lessons during a 17-week term.
 Additional lessons may be added at the end of each term as arranged by the instructor and student at a prorated fee.

 One make-up lesson will be provided each semester for excused absences only.
 See Absences, below, for more information.
 If more than one lesson is missed, the lesson(s) and lesson fee(s) will be forfeited.